micha-silver/MODIS-download/code/download_ODS.md

 for details of how the datasets were prepared.
-This archive contains (as of 2021) NDVI as quarterly averages covering 20 years, and landcover (based on both Corine and Landsat) as monthly imagess, also covering 20 years.
+This archive contains (as of 2021) NDVI as quarterly averages covering 20 years, and landcover (based on both Corine and Landsat) as monthly images, also covering 20 years.

 The Tereno site is chosen as a small eLTER area to showcase this data.